vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Monday 2026-06-15, I skipped all exercises in order to fit a Trader Joe's trip as well as meal prep within the day.

+## 2026-06-16: skipped strength exercises

+On Tuesday 2026-06-16, I skipped strength exercises.
+This was in order to conserve time and move my schedule to earlier, and also because an alert meant I could not do strength exercises *immediately* after jogging.